banagale/birdler/README.md

 ### Arguments

 - `--audio-sample`: Path to a clean WAV file that serves as the voice prompt.
+  - Tip: combine with `--voice <name>` on first run to bootstrap a managed voice.
 - `--youtube-url`: YouTube URL to extract audio from (requires yt-dlp or youtube-dl); if set, extracts audio and exits.
 - `--output-dir`: Directory where the generated WAV or extracted audio will be saved.
 - `--device`: Force a device (`cpu`, `cuda`, or `mps`); auto-detected if omitted.